nikitavoloboev/data/drugs/psychedelics/psychedelics.md

 - [Drug induced enlightenment is not enlightenment at all, I'm not sure what the mechanism is, but it feels like a different version of ecstacy.
 You take it, you overload your brain with serotonin, feel wonderful and connected, and then it's gone.
 I think psychedelics do the same with whatever chemical gets released in much smaller amounts when we figure something out.](https://www.reddit.com/r/Drugs/comments/4whrnx/i_did_so_much_acid_i_almost_died/d67p6sd/ "permalink")
 - Most psyches target 5-HT receptor.
 5-HT is the chemical name for serotonin.
 - [I've always felt that hallucinogens each have their own "staircase", and they all lead to the same "place" in their own way.](https://www.reddit.com/r/DMT/comments/87nmpz/just_broke_through_for_the_first_time/)
+- Bad trips happen because your brain is uncomfortable with something in your surroundings, your life, or yourself.
+Normally it is easier to not think of this but on a trip your brain turns the mirror in on itself and you're often forced to confront that unpleasantness.
+	- This can be a purely bad thing, but only if you let it.
+What should you do to keep it from being purely bad?
+Accept what your brain is showing you, rather than fight it.
+Consider the problems and their source.
+Figure out how to improve the situation or else make it a non-issue in your life, and take action when you have sobered up toward making those changes a reality.
+- The feeling that I got is that there is a certain type of knowledge that exists there, but it cannot come back with you.
+It's like trying to save a banana to a memory stick.
+Our brains simply cannot store that type of data.
+The heart of the experience(if you go deep enough) is something which is beyond mind.
+It can be experienced but not remembered.

 ## Links
 - [Trip Safe](https://tripsafe.org/) - Education for psychedelics like LSD and Shrooms.